omkarRajwadkar/Data-Analyst-Job-Market-Analysis-in-India/README.md

 Infrastructure and data-platform skills (Cassandra, Couchbase, VMware) also pay well

-📌 High pay in India is driven by specialization, not popularity.
+📌 Key Takeaway: High pay in India is driven by specialization, not popularity.

 5️⃣ Most Optimal Skills to Learn (High Demand + High Pay) Python → Best balance of demand and salary